srajma/drafts/Articles/features/hinduism/philosophy.md

 - _Nyāya_ — the theory of natural law, i.e. the stance that the universe is governed by some rules.
 The school is attributed to Akṣapāda Gautama (or Medhātithi Gautama, perhaps the same person), traditionally said to be the composer of the Nyāya Sūtras (which were likely a prolonged compilation from his time up to the 2nd century BC).
 Regarding the date of these texts, note that: (a) they are supposed to post-date the Vaiśeṣika school, even though arguably more “fundamental” (b) they had a heavy influence on Bauddha logic, the first glimpses of which can be seen in the Kathāvatthu c.
 240 BC (c) the first explicit of the school mention comes from Nāgārjuna, c.
 200, but a “takki vimamsi” school is mentioned in the Pāli Canon (Aṅguttara Nikāya 3.60: Saṅgārava-sutta) and said to have existed in the time of Buddha (d) they seem to have been the most responsible for the formalization of epistemology, probably motivated by their overwhelming patronization of formal debate, and all other schools seemed to have already adopted it by the 3rd or 2nd centuries BC.
 Thus I would probably date the origin of the school to 500—300 BC.
 - _Vaiśeṣika_ — the theory of atoms and elements, i.e. reductionism.
 Attributed to Kaṇāda, c.
 600 BC.
 - _Sāṃkhya_ — mind-body dualism.
 Attributed to Kapila, 700—600 BC.
 This is attested in the the Śvetāśvatara Upaniṣad 5.2 (600—500 BC), and in the Buddhacharita (c.
 100), and the school is widely acclaimed in Hindu literature starting from the Śuṅga period; subsequent scholars of importance included Āsuri and Pañcaśikha, and the work Ṣaṣṭitantra, none of which survive.
 - _Yoga_ — meditation.
 Academically, Yoga was understood as the practical application of the Sāṃkhya philosophy (see e.g. Katha Upaniṣad 2.6.6—13, c.
-500 BC), but its meditative practices predate Sāṃkhya, and are already described in the earliest Upaniṣads (e.g. Bṛhadāraṇyaka 1.5.23, Chāndogya 8.15) c.
+500 BC), but its meditative practices predate Sāṃkhya, and are already described in the earliest Upaniṣads (e.g. Br̥hadāraṇyaka 1.5.23, Chāndogya 8.15) c.
 800 BC.
 - _Mīmāṃsā, or Pūrva-Mīmāṁsā_ — the rationalization and exegesis of rituals and hymns; the stance being that rituals and hymns are embedded in physical law (without the need for real gods or metaphysics), and the determination of these laws through radical critique.
 In this phase, this school had not yet taken its name but developed in the form of the Vedāṅga literature, which is divided into:
-    - _Kalpa_ (rules of life and ritual)_:_ Gṛhya (800—500 BC), Dharma (600—200 BC) and Śrauta (800—300 BC) Sūtras of various authors
+    - _Kalpa_ (rules of life and ritual)_:_ Gr̥hya (800—500 BC), Dharma (600—200 BC) and Śrauta (800—300 BC) Sūtras of various authors
     - _Jyotiṣa_ (astronomy/astrology)_:_ Vedāṅga Jyotiṣa (compiled 700—200 BC) of Lagadha
     - _Śikṣā_ (phonetics): the _padapāṭha_ and _prātiśākhya_ texts (~1000—800 BC)
     - _Chanda_ (prosody): the Chandaḥśāstra of Piṅgala (c.
 300 BC)